tylerthecoder/knowledge/symbolic-logic/notes.md

 S is a function is the "successor" functions

 There are four other axioms that define addition and multiplication

 4. $\forall (x + 0 = x)$
 4. $\forall x \forall y (x + Sy = S(x + y))$

-We can get 1, 2, 3, 4 by taking the successor of numbers
+We can get 1, 2, 3, 4 by taking the successor of numbers.

+This looks good, but it doesn't axiomatise the natural numbers.
+All the truths of the natural numbers are not provable in Robinson arithmetic

+We can show that Q doesn't "Pick out" the natural numbers by giving a non standard model of arithmetic that satisfies those axioms.

+Godel = there is no finite axiomatization that captures all and only all truths of arithmetic.

+## Computing Machines

+Types of computing machines:
+- Turing Machines
+- Recursive functions (lambda calculus)
+- Register machines

+Register machine:
+- There is a set of registers and operations that you can perform.
+You draw lines from states and leaving from different directions depending on the value in the register.

+Church Turning Thesis: All effectively computable functions are Turing computable.

+Lossless Adder: Compute the sum of two number and Im going to leave it that the registers that contain the input value shave those values at the end of the calculation.
+Input values: in A and B registers and then compute the sum of those values

+Halting problem:
+Can we construct a program that does the following:
+Given a register machine program and the input, tell me if that program will ever finish.

+We can prove by contradictions.
+We show that you can name each program with a number.
+So our program would take two numbers (the program and the input).